The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Result

-Compared to our proposed model's accuracy based on training field data, the accuracy on independent drone data is slightly decreased.
+Compared to the model's accuracy based on the ground field data, the accuracy of proposed model on independent drone data is slightly decreased.
 The accuracy in Tillering \& Stem Extension, Heading \& Flowering, and Ripening \& Maturity is 0.939, 0.926 and 0.933, respectively.
 However, the performance of ResNet on independent drones dropped significantly.
 Compared to its accuracy on ground field data, it dropped by 0.07, 0.049 and 0.033 in all growing stages. {Fig.~\ref{FIG:12}} shows the N status estimation result on drone images captured at the early growing stage (Tillering \& Stem Extension).
 In the early stages of crop growth, all characteristics are not prominent.
 The estimated result of ResNet shows many misclassifications.
 The result of our proposed model is more precise and more accurate.
 The result shows the good generalizability of our proposed model.
-To investigate the reasons for the good generalizability of our proposed CSVT on the independent drone data, we visualize the attention map from the last block of the trained model to evaluate the decision-making area of each model.
-The attention maps are shown in {Fig.~\ref{FIG:13}}.
-The middle column is the attention map of the ResNet model, and the right column is the map of the proposed CSVT.
-The first line is a field image sample, and the attention maps show that the two models highlight the wheat stem areas on the drone images in line 2 and 3.
-The attention map of the proposed CSVT distinguishes well between regions with different N statuses.
-However, the attention map of ResNet also distinguishes between different regions, but not as clearly as the proposed CSVT.
-This leads to the higher accuracy of our proposed CSVT on independent drone data.
-Based on these experiments, it has been demonstrated that our proposed approach has good generalizability and reproducibility for wheat N status estimation.